The PROSPECT Reactor Antineutrino Experiment

-The IBD signal for a neutrino interaction in PROSPECT, requires a prompt electron-like signal followed by a delayed neutron capture signal, that is, both classes of signals shown in Fig.~\ref{fig:PerfPSD}.
+The IBD signal for an antineutrino interaction in PROSPECT, requires a prompt electron-like signal followed by a delayed neutron capture signal, that is, both classes of signals shown in Fig.~\ref{fig:PerfPSD}.
 Consequently, backgrounds to these signals are important to understand, and to minimize.

-The energy spectra of electron/gamma-like signals, for both RxOn and RxOff, are shown in Fig.~\ref{fig:BkgdElike}.
+The energy spectra of electron/gamma-like signals, for both Reactor On and Reactor Off, are shown in Fig.~\ref{fig:BkgdElike}.

-The rate with the reactor on is much larger, as expected.
-Figure~\ref{fig:bkgd}
+The rate during reactor operation is much larger, as expected.
+Fig.~\ref{fig:bkgd}

-displays the rate in each segment, for events with visible energy $E\geq0.1$~MeV, during an initial RxOn period, after all of the shielding had been installed.
+displays the rate in each segment, for events with visible energy $E\geq0.1$~MeV, during an initial Reactor On period, after all of the shielding had been installed.
 Demonstrating the effectiveness of the local shield wall, segments at the end of the detector toward the reactor are uniformly quiet, with rates $\leq200$~Hz.
 Rates in segments at the opposite end of the detector are higher, closer to 800~Hz.
 This region of the detector not only extends past the shielding monolith below and thus sees a significantly thinner floor, but is also above a break in the lead shielding due to the forklift channel.
 The shielding in the channel area will be modified to mitigate the effect due to the forklift channel.